andreasdominik/ADoSnipsQnD/docs/src/makeskill.md

 ### Tying everything together

-The last step is to tell the skill the names of intents to listen and the names of the slots to extract values from.
+The last step is to tell the skill the names of intents to listen to and the names of the slots to extract values from.
 Both is defined in the file `config.jl`: